 2. If you prefer a natural pesticide, spray all leaf and stem surfaces according to label directions with an all-season horticultural oil.
 This product kills insects, their larvae, and their eggs on contact, but it doesn’t keep them from returning.
 So you’ll have to spray multiple times.

-Other Plants to Watch
+Other Plants to Watch for Insects and Mold

 Gardenia isn’t the only plant targeted by sucking insects and sooty mold.
 You’ll often find both on crepe myrtle, camellia, citrus, holly, and tulip poplar.